Kolavia Flight 348: Aircraft

 The aircraft involved was a tri-jet Tupolev Tu-154B-2, registration RA-85588, msn 83A/588.
 The aircraft first flew in 1983.
 It entered service with Aeroflot as CCCP-85588 and was re-registered RA-85588 in 1993.
 It then served with Mavial Magadan Airlines between 1994 and 1999, when it began service with Vladivostok Air.
 Kogalymavia (trading as Kolavia) acquired the aircraft in 2007.

 Passengers and crew

 The aircraft was carrying 116 passengers, 8 crew, and 10 off-duty employees of Kogalymavia, although a statement by the Russia's Ministry of Health and Social Development gave figures of 117 passengers and 18 crew.
 Among the passengers were members of the 1990s Russian boy band Na Na, who managed to evacuate safely from the plane.

 Aftermath

 Following the accident, Russia's Federal Transport Oversight Agency advised airlines that they should stop using the Tu-154B until the accident had been investigated.
-This would affect 14 aircraft, all other Tu-154s in service are Tu-154Ms.
-Kogalymavia pledged to pay compensation of руб 20,000 to those passengers involved in the accident.
-The Russian insurance company Sogaz stated that those injured in the accident would receive between руб 20,000 and руб 2,000,000 compensation.
-The families of those killed would receive руб 2,000,000 compensation.
-Authorities in the Khanty–Mansi Autonomous Okrug – Yugra had allocated руб 10,000,000 to assist the families of those injured in the accident.